Columbia College Chicago Launches Art Making Series 'Collective Impact'

 600 S. Michigan Ave.

 Dawoud Bey is an American photographer, MacArthur “genius grant” recipient, and a professor at Columbia College Chicago whose work focuses on African American portraiture.
-In 2012, Bey created The Birmingham Project—large-scale diptychs to commemorate the tragedy of September 15, 1963, when white supremacists bombed the 16th Street Baptist Church in Birmingham, Alabama, killing six black children.
+In 2012, Bey created The Birmingham Project—large-scale diptychs to commemorate the tragedy of September 15, 1963, when white supremacists bombed the 16th Street Baptist Church in Birmingham, Alabama, killing four black girls and injuring 22 others.
 Bey will present a lecture on his work and process to the public and will engage with Columbia students at the Museum of Contemporary Photography.

 Columbia College Chicago is a private, nonprofit college offering a distinctive curriculum that blends creative and media arts, liberal arts, and business for nearly 7,000 students in more than 100 undergraduate and graduate degree programs.
 Dedicated to academic excellence and long-term career success, Columbia College Chicago creates a dynamic, challenging, and collaborative space for students who experience the world through a creative lens.
 For more information, visit www.colum.edu